 Laura has served for over 20 years as Special Counsel to the Institute for Law and Economic Policy (ILEP), a think tank which develops policy positions on selected issues involving the administration of justice within the American legal system.
-Speakers at ILEP’s yearly symposiums have included the most prominent legal scholars, judges, government officials and noted academics in the United States, including United States Senator Jon Kyl, the Honorable Harvey Goldschmid, Dwight Professor of Law at Columbia University School of Law, former SEC Commissioner, President Joel Seligman of the University of Rochester, formerly Dean of the Washington University School of Law, Professor James Cox of Duke University School of Law, Professor Lucian Bebchuk of Harvard Law School, Former SEC Chairman Arthur Levitt and SEC Commissioner Roel Campos, among many other distinguished speakers.
-Each year ILEP publishes the papers presented at its symposia in prominent law reviews, such as the Columbia Law Review, Duke Law Journal, Hastings Law Journal, Vanderbilt Law Review.
+Each year ILEP publishes the papers presented at its annual symposia in prominent law reviews such as the Columbia Law Review, Duke Law Journal, Hastings Law Journal and Vanderbilt Law Review.
 ILEP studies have been used to refine and reform complex litigation and have been cited in numerous precedent-setting decisions.
 Laura has also served as Counsel to the Annenberg Institute of Public Service at the University of Pennsylvania.

 In a unique partnership with her mother, attorney Sandra Stein, Of Counsel to Robbins Geller Rudman & Dowd LLP, the Steins have served as the Firm’s and the nation’s top asset recovery experts.
 The Steins focus on minimizing losses suffered by shareholders due to corporate fraud and breaches of fiduciary duty.
 The Steins also seek to deter future violations of federal and state securities laws by reinforcing the standards of good corporate governance.
 The Steins work with over 500 institutional investors across the nation and abroad, and their clients have served as lead plaintiff in successful cases where billions of dollars were recovered for defrauded investors against such companies as: AOL Time Warner, TYCO, Cardinal Health, AT&T, Hanover Compressor, 1st Bancorp, Enron, Dynegy, Inc., Honeywell International and Bridgestone, to name a few.
 Many of the cases led by the Steins’ clients have accomplished groundbreaking corporate governance achievements, including obtaining shareholder-nominated directors.